francoisgeorgy/microfreak-reader/README.md

 This application can only _read_ presets.
 You can not edit presets.
 You can not send values to the MicroFreak.

-However, the application can send a PC (Program Change) message to the MicroFreak when you select in preset in the application.
+However, the application can send a PC (Program Change) message to the MicroFreak when you select a preset in the application.

-Once the application has read a preset, it is kept in the application memory until you close your browser or refresh the page.
+Once the application has read a preset, it is kept in memory until you close your browser or refresh the page.

-This application does not read nor display any data about the stored sequences.
+This application does not read nor display the stored sequences.

 ## Accuracy of the displayed data